Skip to main content

 • Can still be set to other authentication methods.
 See Authentication for options.

 • When set to a value other than oauth, the MCP server will still be protected from unauthorized access by OAuth but will not use the Tableau session initiated by the Tableau OAuth flow to authenticate to the Tableau REST APIs.
-For example, if AUTH is set to pat, the MCP server will use the values of PAT_NAME and PAT_VALUE to authenticate to the Tableau REST APIs.
+For example, if AUTH is set to uat, the MCP server will use the Unified Access Token (UAT) configuration to authenticate to the Tableau REST APIs.

 OAUTH_ISSUER